Compliance and Oracle databases

 Introducing source control to the development process lets you know who changed what, when, and why.
 It is therefore the first step in getting databases ready for compliance.

-Source Control for Oracle integrates with existing source control systems; so there is no need to change the way you work.
+Source Control for Oracle integrates with existing source control systems, so there's no need to change the way you work.
 This eases adoption, giving you a database development audit trail with minimal disruption.

 Preparing for compliance with the Deployment Suite for Oracle